Learning Objectives

 'o', markersize=10, color=color)

-# Regions of under-aging, peak-aging, and over-aging
+# Indicate the under-aging, peak-aging, and over-aging regions

 plt.axvline(x=1, color='gray', linestyle='--', alpha=0.5)